Adansonia-Consulting

 Klötzli, F. & Bloesch, U. et al. (1999) Manifest: Welche Forschung braucht der Naturschutz heute?
 Vierteljahrsschrift der Naturforschenden Gesellschaft in Zürich, 144(3): 89-100.

 Bloesch, U., Bosshard, A., Schachenmann, P., Rabetaliana Schachenmann, H. & Klötzli, F. (2002) Biodiversity of the subalpine forest/grassland ecotone of the Andringitra Massif, Madagascar.
 In: Körner, Ch. & Spehn, E. M. (eds.)
 Mountain biodiversity: a global assessment, pp. 165-175.
-Parthenon Publishing, London. link
+Parthenon Publishing, London.

 Bloesch, U.& Klötzli, F. (2005) Zur Waldfähigkeit der Saadani - Küstensavannen in Tansania.
 Berichte der Reinhold-Tüxen-Gesellschaft, 17: 55-69.